mpbarbosa/mpb_scripts/docs/system_update_technical_specification.md

 ---

-*This technical specification serves as the authoritative definition of requirements for the src/system_update.sh script.
+*This technical specification serves as the authoritative definition of requirements for the src/system_update/system_update.sh modular script system.
 All implementation must conform to these specifications to ensure reliable, secure, and maintainable operation.*